vivaank21/Library-Management/README.md

 - QRCode (QR Generation)
 - Pillow (Image Processing)

+### There is a file called password.py it's converting password into hash password...

 ---

 **Note**: This is a complete, production-ready library management system with professional design and comprehensive features.
 Update the database credentials before running the application.